hai-vr/documentation/docs/research/toe-tracking/cad.md

 This part has an embedded protection for the 5th toe splay sensor.

-:::danger
+:::info
-The toe splay sensor must be oriented with the striped side facing against the skin.
+During assembly, the toe splay sensor must be oriented with the striped side facing against the skin.
 :::

 ### tt-belt-button.step